 BrewDog DogTap, Canal Winchester.
 Located on 42-acres, it’s popular for its dog-friendly and family-friendly space. gaming area, great craft beer and incredible food, and fun events.
 The property includes a 6,000 sq ft interactive beer museum, the OverWorks USA sour brewery, and the world’s first hotel inside of a brewery.

 Rockmill Brewery, Lancaster.
 Take in the views at this spacious farm house tasting room and pastoral grounds while you enjoy a variety of small-production brews crafted in the style of the beers of Wallonia, Belgium.
-Open Friday-Sunday.
-Bring in food, or enjoy Backcountry BBQ when available.
-Family and (leased) dog-friendly.
+Rockmill now offers pizza, snacks, salads, and sandwiches…and the menu looks amazing!
+Open Thursday-Sunday.
+Family and (leashed) dog-friendly.

 Double Edge Brewery, Lancaster.
 Cozy taproom located in downtown Lancaster (we love the downtown area!)
 Food trucks and live music on select days